Normal feeding patterns

 So what are these false alarms?
 The first one I would like to talk to you about is if you notice that your breasts don’t feel full anymore, not in the same way as you felt in the first week or the second week after you gave birth, and this is perfectly normal because your supply will adjust to the needs of your baby over time.
 So please be assured that this is ok.

-The second false alarm that I would like to talk about is something call growth spurts, and this is where you are going to certainly see out of the blue your baby needing to feed very frequently day and night, and this can be very disconcerting, and cause for major concern for a lot of breast feeding ladies, and it’s normal.
-Babies will certainly feed in this frequent way for two to four days, sometimes up to a week to boost the supply, and we think it also occurs during brain developmental jumps – we know these growth and developmental spurts happen and your body will adjust milk accordingly.
+The second false alarm that I would like to talk about is something call growth spurts, and this is where you are going to suddenly see out of the blue your baby needing to feed very frequently day and night, and this can be very disconcerting, and cause for major concern for a lot of breast feeding ladies, and it’s normal.
+Babies will suddenly feed in this frequent way for two to four days, sometimes up to a week to boost the supply, and we think it also occurs during brain development – we know these growth and developmental spurts happen and your body will adjust milk accordingly.

-Another common concern is your baby suddenly starting to be very fussy at periods towards the end of the day, needing very frequent feeding at the breast and this can usually start around about the second week after birth, and can go on for maybe 9 or 10 weeks altogether, and some babies may do this from 4pm right up to midnight, this fussy period where they feed, feed, feed, – and for other babies it might just be 7 till 9pm.
-Babies have to work that little bit harder towards the end of the day to access the milk, and all the milk is available of course, but the flow is slower and some babies do get a little bit flustered with that situation, so it’s really important to do skin to skin at that time of the day if you can and look at the videos relating to breast compressions because that’s a really useful tool that will help everything to go smoothly and help your baby to get more milk at that time, and your supply will then get a real boost, just enabling your baby to feed as often and as frequently as he wants.
+Another common concern is your baby suddenly starting to be very fussy, (fussy at the breast video) it appears, towards the end of the day, needing very frequent feeding at the breast and this can usually start round about the second week after birth, and can go on for maybe 9 or 10 weeks altogether, and some babies may do this from 4pm right up to midnight, this fussy period where they feed, feed, feed, – for other babies it might just be 7 till 9pm.
+Babies have to work that little bit harder towards the end of the day to access the milk, and all the milk is available of course, but the flow is slower and some babies do get a little bit flustered with that situation, so it’s really important to do skin to skin at that time of the day if you can and look at the videos relating to breast compressions because that’s a really useful tool that will help everything to go smoothly and help your baby to get more milk at that time, and your supply will get a real boost, just enabling your baby to feed as often and as frequently as he wants.

 Something else that crops up when I am talking to breastfeeding mothers is worries about not feeling the letdown of milk.
-Now if you are wondering what the letdown actually is: when babies come to the breast, they will fast suck initially which sends impulses to the brain, the brain then releases hormones and the hormones cause milk to letdown on both sides at the same time and the milk will come down to your baby who is attached to one breast of course at the time.
-Some women feel this letdown very strongly, some won’t feel it at all, some used to feel it and they don’t feel it now.
+Now if you are wondering what the letdown actually is: when babies come to the breast, they do fast sucks initially (how breastfeeding works) which sends impulses to the brain, the brain then releases hormones and the hormones cause milk to letdown on both sides at the same time and the milk will come down to your baby who is attached to one breast of course at the time.
+Some women feel this letdown very strongly, some don’t feel it at all, some used to feel it and they don’t feel it now.
 None of this is relevant, it really isn’t a sign of your milk supply and how your milk supply is doing, so it’s perfectly normal to feel the letdown or not to feel letdown.

 And please note that as your baby gets older into their third month particularly, the pattern of feeding is going to change, and this is another common concern.
 I get a lot of calls from breast feeding mothers ringing up because the baby’s pattern is changed – they will be getting very faffy at the breast and be distractible and the feeds are much shorter than normal, and this is normal actually.